 New and Expectant Mothers Risk Assessment

-If staff in the CEV or red risk group wish to continue to attend the workplace it is essential that a further assessment of the risks takes place, acknowledging the updated government advice in the context of increasing Covid-19 infection rates.
-Subsequent discussion between staff member and line manager should take place agreeing what measures can be taken, to minimise risk and that both are comfortable with the decision.
-One such risk reduction must be that red risk group staff who wish to remain only work in ‘green areas’ also known as Covid-Secure and Covid-Managed areas.
+If staff in the CEV or ‘Red’ risk group wish to continue to attend the workplace it is essential that a further assessment of the risks takes place, acknowledging the updated government advice in the context of increasing Covid-19 infection rates.
+Subsequent discussion between the individual staff member and their line manager should take place agreeing what measures can be taken to minimise risk and that both are comfortable with the decision.

-The following form: Risk Assessment Questionnaire – New National Restrictions from 05 November 2020 – Red risk group (including those previously shielding) should be completed in discussion between staff member requesting to remain in the workplace and their line manager, detailing risks, mitigation and agreed control measures to be implemented.
+A form can be found here to complete in discussion between staff member requesting to remain in the workplace and their line manager, detailing risks, mitigation and agreed control measures to be implemented.
+A copy of the completed and signed form must be placed on the personal file of the individual staff member.

 Please note that the request to remain in the workplace must be made by the employee and no pressure from managers or anyone else should be applied.
 This is in line with our Trust values and keeping staff safe and well.
 Advice and support at this difficult time remains available to both individual members of staff and line managers from the divisional heads of workforce and medical staffing.